underpostnet/engine/src/client/public/cyberia-docs/ACTION-SYSTEM.md

 | `modal_interact` open              | Active (no freeze)        |
 | `dlg_start` sent                   | Frozen — immune to damage |
 | `dlg_complete` / `dlg_cancel` sent | Unfrozen                  |

 ---

+## Fallback World mission instantiation

+The default mission system is playable in the procedural **Fallback World**.
+`DefaultCyberiaActions` carry `sourceMapCode` / `sourceCellX` / `sourceCellY` (all on `fallback-map-0`), and the world generator's `generateActionProviderBots()` places one passive NPC bot per action at those exact cells (skin = `provideItemId`, zero spawn/aggro radius).
+The fallback map builder reserves those cells (dropping any overlapping obstacle) so the NPCs always stand on walkable ground.
+The Go server then binds each bot back to its action by `sourceMapCode + sourceCellX + sourceCellY` at instance init and keeps an **ephemeral** per-session `CyberiaQuestProgress` (no persistence) — matching the ROADMAP Road-to-Alpha-Open contract. `scp-2040` kill targets spawn from the random bot pool, so the intro quest's talk → collect → kill loop is reachable.

+---